Keavy McFadden

 Storm Hall 311B | [email protected]

-Keavy’s research has been supported by fellowships and grants from the National Science Foundation, the Interdisciplinary Center for the Study of Global Change at the University of Minnesota, and the Graduate School of the University of Minnesota.
-She is also the co-founder and co-editor of AGITATE!
-Journal, an online, open-access platform that explores the possibilities and challenges of interweaving scholarship, activism, and artistry in search of justice.
+McFadden’s research focuses on the intersections of urban development, education, and social reproduction.
+She critically examines how educational infrastructures shape urban life and contribute to broader socioeconomic inequities.
+Her publications include topics such as the transformation of school facilities into residential real estate, the intersections of social reproduction and public finance, and the role of teacher and labor organizing in cities.
+Her latest research project explores community-led calls for a Green New Deal that emphasizes investments in social housing and public education.
+Her work has received support from fellowships and grants from the National Science Foundation, the Interdisciplinary Center for the Study of Global Change at the University of Minnesota, and the Graduate School of the University of Minnesota.
+Additionally, she is a co-founder and co-editor of AGITATE!, an online, open-access platform that examines the possibilities and challenges of interweaving scholarship, activism, and artistry in the pursuit of justice.